Notes on the Geography of Kenya: Post-Colonial Nairobi

 How do people live in such a city?
 For the well-off, the solution involves deterrence.

-For foreigners it involves the emerging diplomatic quarters around the far-north United Nations Avenue.
-Here, the entrance to The Market, a shopping center in that district.
+For foreigners, living in Nairobi often involves the diplomatic quarters around the far-north United Nations Avenue.
+Here's the entrance to The Market, a shopping center in that district.

 For others, life can be very tough.